LC-John/RISCV-Simulator/README.md

 # RISCV-Simulator

 This is a project of Computer Organization and Achitecture, PKU.
 LAB2 and LAB3.2 are included.
+I believe my solution is quite elegant and may sparks you.

 The simulator simulates on RV64I and RV64F ISA.
-(There are still some bugs in RV64F)
+(There are still some bugs in RV64F, yet I'm not going to debug them.)

+My report can be found at https://github.com/LC-John/Notes-and-homeworks/tree/master/体系实习.

-Last but the most important thing is that PLEASE DO NOT COPY!
+Last but the most important thing is that you can reference them, but **PLEASE DO NOT COPY**!
+If you copy this project and get caught, no one can help you, and you deserve nothing but a zero score.

+Good luck and have fun. :)